Ezra Pound: Visit to the United States

-World War II and radio broadcasts (1939–1945)
+World War II and fascist radio broadcasts (1939–1945)

 Letter-writing campaign

 When war broke out in September 1939, Pound began a letter-writing campaign to the politicians he had petitioned months earlier.
 On 18 June 1940, after the fall of France, he wrote to Senator Burton K. Wheeler: "I have read a regulation that only those foreigners are to be admitted to the U.S. who are deemed to be useful etc/.
 The dirtiest jews from Paris, Blum??"
 He explained that they were all a pox.
 To his publisher, James Laughlin, he wrote that "Roosevelt represents Jewry" and signed off with "Heil Hitler".
 He began calling Roosevelt "Jewsfeldt" or "Stinky Rooosenstein".
 In Meridiano di Roma he compared Hitler and Mussolini to Confucius.
 In Oswald Mosley's newspaper, Action, he wrote that the English were "a slave race governed by the House of Rothschild since Waterloo".
 By May 1940, according to the historian Matthew Feldman, the British government regarded Pound as "a principal supplier of information to the BUF [British Union of Fascists] from abroad".
 His literary agent in New York, John J. Slocum, urged him to return to writing poetry and literary criticism; instead, Pound sent Slocum political manifestos, which he declined to attempt to publish in the United States.